 Now partnering with an experienced Facebook advertising firm could expedite the process and help you reap the rewards almost from the get-go.
 However, if you’d prefer more hands-on experience, the following strategies will help you learn to leverage Facebook ads to maximize your eCommerce sales.
 Apply them to your campaign to improve your results.

 Develop Retargeting Campaigns through Facebook Ads

-Through retargeting, fast fashion brand ASOS was able to increase orders by 3 times, reach 35% more users, and increase return on ad spend by 2.5 times.
-They did this by partnering with Facebook to retarget many of their customers who simply browsed their site.
+Through retargeting, fast fashion brand ASOS was able to increase orders by three times, reach 35% more users, and increase return on ad spend by 2.5 times.
+They did this by partnering with Facebook to retarget many customers who browsed their site.

-By optimizing for mobile, the brand directly linked the ASOS app within ads on Facebook.
-Consumers received a seamless cross-app experience in which they could shop and complete purchases quickly and easily, bringing success to ASOS.
+By optimizing for mobile, the brand directly linked the ASOS app to ads on Facebook.
+Consumers received a seamless cross-app experience where they could easily shop and complete purchases, bringing success to ASOS.

 Take advantage of retargeting by installing a Facebook Pixel on every page of your eCommerce site.
 Follow the directions Facebook provides to set yours up easily.
 This feature allows you to track conversions from Facebook, so you can track when Facebook users visit certain pages of your site.

 Next, create a Custom Audience on Facebook.
 During the “Create Audience” step, look for the Website Traffic drop-down menu and select “People who visit specific web pages.”

 Now you can create a custom audience of people who visited certain pages on your site by inserting specific keywords into the ‘URL Contains’ field.
 For example, if you sell apparel and want to see who is interested in purchasing a winter coat, you can include those keywords if they appear in the URL of the page displaying your brand’s winter coats.